lynnfaraday/aresmush.com/tutorials/code/templates.md

 Notice how it provides the 'char' accessor so the template can do things like `<%= char.actor %>`.
 It also provides the military name helper to enable `<%= military_name(char) %>`.

+{% tip %}
-{% include tip.html content="You <i>can</i> put code directly into the ERB file, but it gets very messy very quickly.
-It's often best to leave anything complicated into a helper." %}
+You <i>can</i> put code directly into the ERB file, but it gets very messy very quickly.
+It's often best to leave anything complicated into a helper.
+{% endtip %}

 ## Using Templates